 Isabel was born on February 21, 1397 in Evora.
 Her father was King John I of Portugal of the house of Aviz.
 Her mother was Philippa of Lancaster, the daughter of John of Gaunt, Duke of Lancaster and granddaughter of King Edward III of England.
 Isabel’s father had become King with the help of John of Gaunt and cemented his alliance and friendship with Gaunt and England by marrying Philippa.
 Isabel was to value friendship with England all her life.

 The first offer for Isabel’s hand was in 1415 when Henry V of England approached Isabel’s father.
 The negotiations didn’t amount to any match.
 Isabel was very close with her mother.
-When Philippa died in 1415 Isabel was devastated.
+When Philippa died in 1415 Isabel was inconsolable.
 She withdrew from court life, seeking the company of her ladies in waiting.
 During this time she practiced her needlework and music and cultivated her interests in books and politics.

 There was not another offer for Isabel’s hand until December 18, 1428 when she was thirty years old.
 Philip the Good, Duke of Burgundy had already been married and widowed twice by 1428.
 Because Burgundy was allied with England at that moment, he was seeking an English wife or a match with a country allied with England.
 His ambassadors had discussions with Isabel’s father and brothers and a formal request for her hand was tendered and accepted.
 A notarized marriage contract was presented to the Burgundian ambassador on July 23, 1428 and a proxy marriage was performed on July 24 in Portugal.
 There were eight weeks of celebration before Isabel sailed for Burgundy on October 19.
 Her voyage was very rough and took eleven weeks.
 She arrived at Sluys on Christmas Day and a formal wedding ceremony was performed on January 7, 1430.
 The marriage was consummated shortly thereafter.